marthige/PacMan/Archive/README.md

-# 10 March 2023
+# 10/11 March 2023

  * DONE
-   * Put the PacMan on top of the labyrinth
+   * Put the PacMan and the ghosts on top of the labyrinth
+   * Reseach and implement reading the keyboard
 * Mantra
   * Pull before work
   * Make small steps
 * Homework
-  * Reseach and implement reading the keyboard
-  * Begin to think how to move the PacMan
+  * Begin to think how to move the PacMan /??
   * (We will animate with JavaScript)